 - PhD University of Arizona

-In broad terms my research, teaching and practice are integrated around the social governance of the world political economy in the areas of labor and the environment, with particular attention to power and justice and local-translocal connections.
-I recently coedited The Palgrave Handbook of Environmental Labour Studies (2021, with Nora Räthzel and David Uzzell).
-I am currently working on a book examining the global history and politics of just transitions, coediting a special issue of Environmental Politics on Planetary Justice, and completing some individual articles and chapters.
-I am pursuing additional work on just transitions as a member and joint coordinator of the Just Transition Research Collaborative, and a member of the organizing committee and of the research group of the Just Transition Listening Project.
-With respect to ecosocial justice I co-convene the Planetary Justice Task Force of the Earth System Governance Project and co-direct the Center for Environmental Justice at Colorado State University.
+In broad terms my research, teaching and practice are integrated around the social governance of the world political economy in the areas of labor and the environment, with particular attention to power, (in)equality and (in)justice, social divisions of labor, and just transitions.
+My work programmatically fuses academic research with political practice.
+My most recent book is Just Transitions: Promise and Contestation (Cambridge University Press, 2023).
+I coedited The Palgrave Handbook of Environmental Labour Studies (2021, with Nora Räthzel and David Uzzell) and currently coediting a special issue of Environmental Politics on Planetary Justice.
+I am pursuing work on just transitions with the Just Transition Research Collaborative (UNRISD), The Just Transition and Care Initiative, and the research group of the Just Transition Listening Project.
+With respect to ecosocial justice I am a founder and co-direct the Center for Environmental Justice at Colorado State University and co-convene the Planetary Justice Task Force of the Earth System Governance Project.
 With respect to production and consumption I participate in the Political Economy Working Group of the Systems of Sustainable Consumption and Production of Knowledge Action Network of Future Earth.
-I continue to pursue research on the environmental politics of labor unions (including a project for Greek unions), the labor politics of environmental organizations, global union organizations, systems of sustainable production and consumption and ‘hidden figures’ in global environmental politics.
+I continue to pursue research on the environmental politics of labor unions, the labor politics of environmental organizations, global union organizations, systems of sustainable production and consumption and ‘hidden figures’ in global environmental and labor politics.